 Another basic piece of the payroll puzzle is keeping track of the hours that your employees work.
 You can pay workers properly for their time if you don't have an accurate representation of their hours worked.
 There are a few ways to track hours:

 - Electronic self-tracking (employees enter their own hours worked)

 Finding some form of payroll software can be a huge help with the payroll process.
 Many programs have a tool that allows employees to track their own hours under the oversight of a manager.
 Each pay period, the hours are processed and put into the form of a paycheck automatically.

 If you need help with doing payroll for a small business, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.